lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 **Pattern:** Pull (the daemon signs; DSM verifies via a standard ERC-1271 check against the guardian's `DelegationContract`).

-The council daemon produces ECDSA signatures over the DSM message using the **delegatee hot key**.
+The council daemon produces ECDSA signatures over the DSM message using the **delegate hot key**.
 The digest now **binds the daemon's own guardian address** (its `DelegationContract`) in addition to the existing message fields, so the daemon signs the guardian-bound message.

-**Required change to the council daemon:** Sign with the delegatee private key, set `DELEGATION_CONTRACT_ADDRESS`, and publish that `DelegationContract` address together with each signature.
+**Required change to the council daemon:** Sign with the delegate private key, set `DELEGATION_CONTRACT_ADDRESS`, and publish that `DelegationContract` address together with each signature.

 **Required change to the depositor bot:** The bot relays the council-provided `(DelegationContract address, signature)` pairs to DSM as-is.
 Two behavioral changes are required:

-1. **Filtering (on receival):** accept an incoming message only if its signer is the **current delegatee** of the referenced guardian's `DelegationContract` (resolved via `getDelegatee()`), instead of matching against a delegation-contract address.
+1. **Filtering (on receival):** accept an incoming message only if its signer is the **current delegate** of the referenced guardian's `DelegationContract` (resolved via `getDelegate()`), instead of matching against a delegation-contract address.
 Messages signed by a rotated-out key are dropped.
 2. **Ordering (on submission):** when assembling `depositBufferedEther`, sort the signature array by **guardian address**, matching DSM's strictly-ascending-by-guardian check.

 ---